 A radiosonde is a small weather station coupled with a radio transmitter.
-The radiosonde is attached to a helium or hydrogen-filled balloon, generally called a weather balloon, and the balloon lifts the radiosonde to altitudes exceeding 115,000 feet.
+The radiosonde is attached to helium- or hydrogen-filled balloon, called variously a weather balloon or a sounding balloon, and the balloon lifts the radiosonde to altitudes exceeding 115,000 feet.
 During the radiosonde’s ascent, it transmits data on temperature, pressure, and humidity to a sea-, air-, or land-based receiving station.
 Often, the position of the radiosonde is tracked through GPS, radar, or other means, to provide data on the strength and direction of winds aloft.
 Thus the radiosonde flight produces a vertical profile of weather parameters in the area above which it was launched.

 The numbers of radiosondes launched are staggering.
 Dabberdt and Shellhorn et al report that in 1999, more than 440,000 soundings (the proper name for a radiosonde voyage) were made from 992 stations outside the US.
 The US National Weather Service releases about 75,000 radiosondes each year, not including the radiosonde flights made from military research-and-development facilities and for other specialized scientific purposes.
 In total, more than half a million radiosondes are launched around the world every year.

-Radiosondes were invented in the 1920s.
-The first recorded launch was by Robert Bureau in France, who gave the name radiosonde to his device.
-(The anniversary of that 7 January 1929 launch is celebrated as Radiosonde Day by my wife Ramona and me).
 The first practical radiosonde was developed by the Russian Pavel Molchanov (also spelled variously Moltchanov and Moltchanoff) in 1930.
-In 1931, Professor Vilho Vaisala of Finland designed and flew a radiosonde, and in 1936 he established the Vaisala Company to manufacture the devices.
+The following year, Professor Vilho Vaisala of Finland designed and flew a radiosonde, and in 1936 he established the Vaisala Company to manufacture the devices.
 Today, Vaisala, headquartered in Vantaa, Finland, is the largest producer of radiosondes in the world.

 Teachers: If you are a K-12 teacher planning a segment on meteorology, send me a note on your school letterhead or with a business card and I’ll send you a radiosonde and a package of background information.